angr/fidget/README.md

 Fidget will be greatly improved when it learns to use Angr's VFG and variable detection capacities.
 Greatly, greatly improved.
 Like so improved.
 So improved you should be afraid.
+It will come in the night.
+Rearrange your binaries.
+You won't notice it at first, but when you do, it will eat away at your psyche and you will eventually go insane.